 5) Protect plants from paint splashes

 To protect the plants around the fence, cover them with cardboard.
-Sticks, which you alternately press into the ground on both sides
+Sticks that you press alternately into the ground on both sides are practical for attaching cardboard.

-Take off everything that is not to be painted with masking tape.
-For larger areas such as brickwork and pillars, use old newspaper with tape.
+Use painter's tape to tape off everything that should not be painted.
+For larger areas such as brickwork and columns, use old newspapers with tape.

-Check the weather forecast: a warm, partly cloudy day is best; do not paint when wind or rain is forecast and avoid the months of November to February as it is usually too cold and damp for the paint to set properly.
+Check the weather forecast: A warm, partly cloudy day is best; Do not paint if wind or rain is forecast and avoid the months of November to February as it is usually too cold and humid for the paint to cure properly.
 Most paints should not dry below 10°C.

 7) Apply new coats of paint

-Spray, roll or paint a new coat of paint.
-Don't use too much polish at once and spread it evenly to prevent snags and drips.
+Spray, roll or brush Apply a new coat of paint.
+Do not use too much polish at once and distribute it evenly to prevent noses and drips.

 Two thin layers are more effective than one thicker one.
-Allow the first coat to dry for 24 hours before beginning the second.
+Allow the first coat to dry for 24 hours before starting the second.

-You can find the proven 3in1 protective metal paint and everything else in the Farbenlöwe shop that will help you achieve the best result.
-Your fence can look like new before long!
+Find the tried and tested 3in1 metal protective paint and everything else that will help you achieve the best result in our Farbenlöwe shop.
+Your fence can soon look like new!

 Please also note our helpful application instructions.